| |

 FEEDER CATTLE:

-And much like the live cattle complex, the feeder cattle contracts are
+Keeping in alignment with the live cattle contracts, the feeder cattle

 LEAN HOGS: